 No Pain No Gain

-It goes without saying that there is great effort and the pain that goes with it has benefit; and that there can be value in certain types of pain and discomfort.
+It goes without saying that often putting in a lot of effort and the pain that goes with it has benefit; and that there can be value in certain types of pain and discomfort.
 Its pretty hard to get a splinter out of your finger, fix your back pain, get 6 pack abs or win a sporting trophy without pain because there are times in life that we can’t get what we want if we aren’t willing to go through some discomfort.

 The ‘no pain no gain’ principle is also pretty helpful when we embrace healthcare in all its forms.
 Whether you are with the dentist, the surgeon or at the chiropractors its likely that some pain will be necessary on the way back to full health.